| "Kill the Tramp" is a documentary investigation into one

 Bulgarian after the 9th September 1944 to the end of the 1970's

+as seen through the prism of the secret archives.
 The author traces the BCP policy, inherited from Stalin, of countering

 the regime's enemies abroad.
 There is a detailed study of the authority